tuckn/WshUtil/README.md

 </package>
 ```

-I recommend this .wsf file encoding to be UTF-8 [BOM, CRLF].
+I recommend this WSH file (.wsf) encoding to be UTF-8 [BOM, CRLF].

-This allows the following functions to be used in _.\\MyScript.js_.
+Awesome!
+This WSH configuration allows you to use the following functions in JScript (_.\\MyScript.js_).

 ## Usage